 After six years at Falmouth Wharves providing workspace, exhibition opportunities and community engagement for local and visiting artists, the Fish Factory Art Space has sadly outgrown the current vision for Falmouth Wharves.
 But not to fear, we have now found a new and exciting premises to continue its important work.

 The Fish Factory will leave its home at Falmouth Wharves this winter.
 We need your help to secure our new long term home on Commercial Road in Penryn.
 We have a grand vision to convert the new premises so we can continue to provide affordable studios and workspace for local artists and international visitors.
 We’d also like to open a new shop, cafe and gallery for socially engaged and experimental artwork and events.

-We have found a space to move to which will have a fifteen year lease, disabled access, much improved transport links and is within the heart of the creative town of Penryn.
+We have found a space to move to which will have a secure lease, disabled access, much improved transport links and is within the heart of the creative town of Penryn.
 We are crowdfunding for funds to cover the deposit, moving costs and refurbishment.
 Beyond these costs, our business plan is sustainable and embedded in community spirit and the enormous demand for what we provide in our local area.